-Farmacy's Deep Sweep Toner is $28 for 4 oz., which is on par with options from many other prestige brands.
+Farmacy's Deep Sweep Toner is $28 for four ounces, which is on par with options from many other prestige brands.
 Depending on what you usually spend, it may seem a bit pricey for a toner at first, but when you consider it contains both AHA and BHA action plus skin-protecting antioxidants, it ends up being so much more than just an exfoliant.
 It’s more akin to an essence or light serum, and definitely worth every penny in my book.

 Similar Products: You have options

 Versed Weekend Glow Daily Brightening Solution: This exfoliating daily toner by Versed ($18) ups the ante on the acids with a four-acid blend, plus a dash of vitamin C to target dull, lackluster skin.
 If you’re looking for something more intense, this may be a top shelf contender.

 Rose Inc Skin Resolution Clean Exfoliating Acid Toner: If your skin is more on the dry side, this milky-textured toner by Rose Inc ($32) balances its acidic side, which contains both glycolic and lactic acids, with moisture-boosting squalane to keep skin smooth, glowing, and in check.

 Summer Fridays Soft Reset AHA Exfoliating Solution: Think of this heavy-duty exfoliator by Summer Fridays ($56) as the ultimate pore-smoothing solution.
 Loaded with 16% alpha-hydroxy acids to clear off surface debris as well as niacinamide to help even out skin while minimizing pores, it’s not for the faint-skinned, but if your complexion could use its powerful effects, the results will blow you away.